-Neurology is a medical specialty with an emphasis on the diagnosis and treatment of diseases and disorders of the brain and nervous system.
+Neurology serves as medical specialty with an emphasis on the diagnosis and treatment of diseases and disorders of the brain and nervous system.

 Say you place your hand on a hot stove.
-The nerves, or bundles of small neurons, sense the heat being applied to the skin.
+The nerves, or bundles of small neurons, sense the heat applied to the skin.
 These nerves in the hand then travel up the arm and reach the brain.
 Here, the brain sends a message down the nerves to the hand.
 Usually, that message tells the muscles in the hand and arm to pull away from the heat source to save the hand from burning.
 If somewhere along the path, from either to hand to the brain or the brain to the hand, there is a complication with the communication, then it may be a neurological disorder that needs addressing.
 This is where neurologists come in to asses the situation.

 Some hot topics of research in the field of neurology aim to understand the causes and treatments to illnesses like migraines, multiple sclerosis, and Alzheimer’s disease.
 These very debilitating diseases greatly affect the suffering patient’s quality of life.
 Not only that, but the lives of those caring for patients with these diseases also change drastically.